 Why meet on Tuesday?
 Here’s the secret, it is totally up to you and your team or organization.
 I can tell you we tried meeting on Mondays but found that Mondays were too hectic to allow us to dedicate the quality time we needed for our weekly planning.
 Tuesdays turned out to be much better.
 If your team agrees to a Monday, then make it work.
 Each organization is different.
 Remember, one of the reasons this process works is commitment.
 If your team collectively agrees to a specific day and time, then you can hold each other accountable for showing up for these meetings.

 What happens on Tuesdays at 11:00 am EST?
 We hoop on zoom and start the meeting.
 One thing to share.
 These meetings are not led by top leadership.
 Let someone else lead these meetings.
 We meet on Tuesday to share what we intend to work on for the week.
-We add all those into the [What are your plans this week?] section of the Weekly Status module in the eLeaP PSP.
+We add all those into the [What are your plans this week?] section of the Weekly Status module in the eLeaP PMP.
 This system is pretty sophisticated but intuitive to enable any organization to quickly get up to speed using it.

 Expanded capabilities

 What can you add to your plan items?
 You can add attachments to the plan item.
 You can even use fun emojis in your plan (personalize it however you want).
 Something important to be aware of.
 While this exercise is simple, it is also incredibly powerful.
 As much as possible, we challenge each other to link our weekly plans to our existing goals.
 Remember I mentioned Objectives and Key Results (OKRs) earlier on.
-OKRs are Goals in the eLeaP PSP.
+OKRs are Goals in the eLeaP PMP.
 By linking your weekly plans to goals, you indicate and align your short-term activities to the goals and objectives of your team, your organization, or even your personal goals.

 Weekly Status - By User